Kiran6248/superchef-ms4/README.md

             STATIC_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{STATICFILES_LOCATION}/'
             MEDIA_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{MEDIAFILES_LOCATION}/'

 After setting up the s3 bucket, We get a csv file downloaded.
-In this file we will find AWS access key and secret access key.
+In this file, we will find the AWS access key and secret access key.

 3. Add these keys to Heroku config variables.

 4. Add a variable here with the key of 'USE_AWS' with a value of 'True'.
-This ensures that settings file knows to use the AWS configuration when deploying to Heroku.
+This ensures that the settings file knows to use the AWS configuration when deploying to Heroku.

 5. Delete the DISABLE_COLLECSTATIC variables from Heroku, so Django can collect static files automatically uploading them to the S3 bucket.